 At GuestRevu we believe that hiding negative online reviews does not do anyone any favours, not the review site, not the traveller, not the host, and therefore not GuestRevu.
 We endeavour to increase the number of properties' TripAdvisor reviews, regardless of sentiment.
-It is because of this that we are recognised as an official TripAdvisor partner.
+It is because of this that we are recognised as a Platinum TripAdvisor partner.

 We believe that negative feedback is as important as positive feedback, and we do not seek to sway, manipulate or distort any guest feedback in any way.
 Our goal is to encourage guests to provide their hosts with feedback that can help them to improve their offerings.

 Not all guests feel comfortable giving their hosts negative feedback in person, and the only other avenue that is usually offered to them is to post their experiences and opinions on review sites, which are primarily aimed at other travellers.